-The description of the native title claimant group in the WWU application was close, but not identical, to the description of the native title holders in the determination made by Sundberg J in

-Neowarra (the WWW determination).
+The description of the native title claimant group in the WWU application was close, but not identical, to the description of the native title holders in the determination made by Sundberg J in Neowarra (the WWW determination).
 The order sought in this case was in the same terms of the WWW determination.
-If it was made, it would effectively mean the determination was 'referable to an expanded native title claimant group.
-However, there had been no amendment to the WWU application to reflect this expanded group.
-Gilmour J noted the court was 'not limited to making a determination in the form sought in the application and may ... make a determination in such form as it sees fit based on the evidence, provided the application is valid'-at [18], referring to Patch v Western Australia [2008] FCA 944 at [18].
+If it was made, it would effectively mean the determination was 'referable to an expanded native title claimant group'.
+However, there had been no amendment to the WWD application to reflect this expanded group.
+Gilmour J noted the court was 'not limited to making a determination in the form sought in the application and may ... make a determination in such form as it sees fit based on the evidence, provided the application is valid'-at [21], referring to Patch v Western Australia [2008] FCA 944 at [18].

 His Honour found that, pursuant to s.
 84D(4), it was 'in the interests of justice to make the determination sought' despite any 'defect in authorisation'.
 Reliance was placed on s.
-84D(3), which covers circumstances where those who are (or were) the applicant have dealt (or do deal) with a matter arising in relation to the application in circumstances where they were (or are) not authorised to do so.
-In this case, this apparently refers to the seven surviving members of the applicant seeking a determination in favour of an expanded group as native title holders-at [19].
+84D(3), which covers circumstances where those who are (or were) the applicant have dealt (or do deal) with a matter arising in relation to the application in circumstances where they were (or are) not authorised to do so-at [22].